HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-1/How-to-prove-π-is-an-irrational-number.md

 [A simple proof that $\pi$ is irrational](https://projecteuclid.org/journals/bulletin-of-the-american-mathematical-society-new-series/volume-53/issue-6/A-simple-proof-that-pi-is-irrational/bams/1183510788.full)

-But the actual ideas behind it is way more than one page, but don't worry, I will guide you through it.
+However, the actual ideas behind it is way more than one page, but don't worry, I will guide you through it.
 I have designed an approachable question so that you can first try to prove it by yourself before reading the explained proof.
 Hope you enjoy it.

 ## Try to prove it yourself!